mongodb/go-client-mongodb-atlas/README.md

 ## Maintenance Update

-`go-client-mongodb-atlas` is currently under limited maintenance.
+`go-client-mongodb-atlas` is now deprecated and receives limited maintenance.
-For new projects please use an official [atlas-sdk-go](https://github.com/mongodb/atlas-sdk-go) Please follow an official [migration guide](https://github.com/mongodb/atlas-sdk-go/blob/main/docs/doc_3_migration.md)
+For new projects, please use the official [Atlas Go SDK](https://github.com/mongodb/atlas-sdk-go).
+To learn how to migrate from go-client-mongodb-atlas to the Atlas Go SDK, see the [migration guide](https://github.com/mongodb/atlas-sdk-go/blob/main/docs/doc_3_migration.md).

 ## Usage